getappmap/appmap-ruby/README.md

 $ bundle exec rails server
 ```

+4. Start the recording

-4. Open the AppLand browser extension and push `Start`.
+Option 1: Open the AppLand browser extension and push `Start`.
+Option 2: `curl -XPOST localhost:3000/_appmap/record` (be sure and get the port number right)

 5. Use your app.
 For example, perform a login flow, or run through a manual UI test.

+6. Finish the recording.

-6. Open the AppLand browser extension and push `Stop`.
+Option 1: Open the AppLand browser extension and push `Stop`.
 The recording will be transferred to the AppLand website and opened in your browser.

-## Server process recording

-Run your Rails server with `APPMAP_RECORD=true`.
-When the server exits, an *appmap.json* file will be written to the project directory.
-This is a great way to start the server, interact with your app as a user (or through it's API), and then view an AppMap of everything that happened.

-Be sure and set `WEB_CONCURRENCY=1`, if you are using a webserver that can run multiple processes.
-You only want there to be one process while you are recording, otherwise they will both try and write *appmap.json* and one of them will clobber the other.
+Option 2: `curl -XDELETE localhost:3000/_appmap/record > recording.appmap.json` - Saves the recording as a local file.

 # AppMap for VSCode